ARIES-Embedded/riscv-on-max10/Cores.md

 ## Interrupts

+Interrupts are managed by a custom interrupt controller and forwarded to VexRiscv via three interrupt signals.
+Interrupts are enabled globally by setting the *mie*-bit in the *mstatus*-csr.

+The core then is interrupted if a bit in the csr *mie* is set and the corresponding interrupt signal from the controller is asserted.
+The *IRQ_M_SOFT* signal is active if the register *softinterrupt* holds a value equal to nonzero.
+The *IRQ_M_TIMER* signal is asserted, if the value of *mtime* is greater than or equal to *mtimecmp*.
+The *IRQ_M_EXT* signal is active, if an external interrupt is asserted to the controller and the corresponding bit is set in the *enabled* register.

-Interrupts are managed by a custom interrupt controller that handles the signals external, software and timer interrupt of VexRiscv.
-On interrupt the HAL will query the interrupt controller for the status and call the corresponding IRQ handlers.
+On external interrupt the HAL will query the interrupt controller for the status and call the corresponding IRQ handlers.
+The HAL will also provide the neccessary functions for setting up the interrupts.

 The interrupt controller for the demo files is located at address **0x00010000**.